jsposato/swagger-host/README.md

 * Upload updateSwagger.sh to the ec2-user home directory
 * Create a symlink (` sudo ln -s /home/ec2-user/updateSwagger.sh /etc/cron.daily/ `) of updateSwagger.sh into /etc/cron.daily to
 ensure automatic updates
+* Configure nginx to parse PHP files
+* Upload the index.php file to the document root of your web server

 ## Authentication
 You can use Nginx to provide password authentication to your docs.
 There